google/data-layer-helper/README.md

 helper.get('category');   // Returns "Science".
 ```

-As mentioned above, messages passed onto the 'dataLayer' can be hierarchical.
+As mentioned above, messages passed onto the `dataLayer` can be hierarchical.
 For example, a page
 author might push the following message, which has data multiple levels deep:

 ```js